On the asymptotic behavior of the Repulsive Pressureless Euler-Poisson System

 {\textit{Case 1: $t_Q < t_P$.}}

 Let us examine the solutions at $t=t_Q$.
-The solutions are identical for particles outside of $P$, since for all $t<t_P$ the mass in $P$ and $p^*$ are on the same side as every other mass in the solutions, between which the only initial differences occur in $P$.
+The solutions are identical for particles outside of $P$, since for all $t<t_P$ the mass in $P$ and $p^*$ are equal and are on the same side of every other mass in the solutions.
 In $\rho$, $P$ has formed a single particle with mass equal to $m_{p^*}$ and trajectory $y_P(t)$, as the center of mass of the system is now just the position of the single particle.
 By Lemma \ref{PC2}, $y_{p^*}(t)=y_P(t)$ for all $t \le t_P$, and both functions are differentiable on $(0,t_P)$, so we have $y'_P(t_Q)=y'_{p^*}(t_Q)$, meaning that the newly formed particle has velocity at $t_Q$ equal to the velocity of $p^*$ at $t_Q$.
 Since $\rho$ and $\rho^*$ are identical mass distributions with (a.e.) identical velocity distributions at $t_Q$, existence and uniqueness of DSPS tells us that $\rho$ and $\rho^*$ must be identical for all times $t \ge t_Q$, as otherwise applying the semigroup property at $t_Q$ would yield two different solutions for the same initial condition.